Nasal Stimulation for Dry Eye Syndrome

 The trial requires you to stop using certain eye-related medications.
 You cannot use artificial tears within 2 hours of the study visit, contact lenses within 7 days, lid hygiene or heat masks within 7 days, or any topical ocular anti-inflammatory medications, corticosteroids, or NSAIDs within 30 days.
 The protocol does not specify other medications, so check with the study team for more details.

-What safety data exists for nasal stimulation treatment for dry eye syndrome?
+What prior data suggests that this nasal stimulation is safe for dry eye syndrome?

 Clinical Trial Lead, Pharma